 Tuvalu became independent from the United Kingdom in October 1978.
 It is a constitutional monarchy with a 15-member unicameral parliament elected every four years.
 Cabinet consists of the Prime Minister, elected by a majority of the members of parliament, and several ministers.
 The Prime Minister is the head of government.
 There are no organised political parties and members usually align with informal groupings.
 Members of Parliament have very close links with their island constituencies.

-Her Majesty Queen Elizabeth II is the Head of State and is currently represented in Tuvalu by Acting Governor-General, Her Excellency, Teniku T. Honolulu.
+Her Majesty Queen Elizabeth II is the Head of State and is currently represented in Tuvalu by His Excellency, Governor General, Reverend Tofiga Vaevalu Falani.

 The Hon.
 Kausea Natano became Prime Minister in September 2019 after gaining the support of nine Ministers of Parliament in Tuvalu’s 16-seat parliament.
 The next national elections are scheduled for September 2023.